universal-ctags/ctags/docs/optlib.rst

 When loading a file (or directory) specified with ``--options=PATHNAME``, ctags first checks if ``PATHNAME`` is an absolute path or a relative path.
 An absolute path starts with '``/``' or '``.``'.
-If ``PATHNAME`` is an absolute path, ctags tries to load it inmediately.
+If ``PATHNAME`` is an absolute path, ctags tries to load it immediately.

 If, on the contrary, is a relative path, ``ctags`` does two things: First, looks for the file (or directory) in "optlib PATH list" and tries to load it.